Distributive-Network/COPD-prediction/readme.md

 # COPD Readmission Modelling

 ### Setup
-Create a new Conda env with the provided `environment.yml` and python 3.8.0 with `conda create -n "copd" -f environment.yml python=3.8.0`
+Create a new environment and simply run `pip install -r requiremtns.txt` to install all needed libraries

 ### Training
 `full_train_pipeline` is a self-contained training script for the XGBoost model from the SQL data.
 Simply run